Get In Touch

 ISO 14644-1 cleanroom classifications with the ISO 8 classification highlighted.

-How Particle Counts Work in ISO Class 8 Cleanrooms
+How Particle Counts Work in ISO 8 Cleanrooms

 To understand how particle counts work, it’s important to keep in mind that the maximum particle counts in cleanrooms are cumulative.
 This means that each particle can be counted in multiple categories based on its size.
-Here’s a couple of examples of how it works:
+Here are a couple examples of how it works:

 1. If a particle is 2 micrometers in size, it is included in the count for all particles larger than 1 micrometer, and also in the counts for every size category smaller than 2 micrometers.